farahc123/tech501-week3/provisioning steps.md

    - t3.micro
    - create keypair: AWS will give the private key contents; download and securely store; use a bash command to work out the public key and store this too
    - Use default network (VPC) and subnet
-   - Create security group, allowing SSH from anywhere for testing purpose
+   - Create security group, allowing SSH from anywhere for testing purpose and a custom TCP inbound rule on port 27017 (which is MongoDB's port -- **this is allowed by default on Azure between VMs on the same Vnet but in AWS it needs to be added manually**)
  2. Connect via SSH (this looks a little different on Azure) and provision app VM:
     1. update and upgrade packages
     2. install gnupg curl, which we will use to download  gpg key